DJMare/express_Sequelize_CreateMigration/README.md

     npm install express-generator -g

 (5) Enter the following command to generate the Express starter app.
-This will set the view to use Handlebars and will name the app express_:
+This will set the view to use Handlebars and will name the app express_CreateMigration:

-    express --view=hbs express_Sequelize_
+    express --view=hbs express_Sequelize_CreateMigration

-(6) Once the process is complete, navigate into the express_Sequelize_ directory:
+(6) Once the process is complete, navigate into the express_Sequelize_CreateMigration directory:

-    cd express_Sequelize_
+    cd express_Sequelize_CreateMigration

 (7) Now in the express_ directory, run the following: